echometerain/WebMap/README.md

 Multiple URLs could be placed at the end with a space seperator.
 It adds urls to a new or existing queue.

 ## Modes
+ - -u URLs (necessary for indexing)

- - -i index (this will autosave files in Data directory) Iterations is written after and must be integer (or "inf").
+ - -i index (this will autosave files in Data directory)

+    Iterations is written after and must be integer (or "inf").

     It determines how many sites the program will process.

     No iteration value, "inf" or any negative number would trigger infinite processing (you can exit anytime).

+    Submodes:
+    - include - only process URLs that matches your regex
+    - exclude - exclude all URLs from processing that matches your regex

  - -e export .json (stored in (session name).json in \Data)
  - -j import .json
  - -r recompute (delete all files and reprocess)
- - -q query (not implemented)
+ - -q query displays certain URLs onto console

+    Submodes:
+    - include - only display URLs that matches your regex
+    - exclude - do not display URLs that matches your regex

  - -s scopes (not implemented)
  - -g graph (not implemented)